 A: Yes.
 The Santa Barbara Unified School District maintains identification of GUSD students as they matriculate into junior high school and high school.

 Q: What is used to determine student placement in compaction or acceleration classes in junior high in the Santa Barbara Unified School District (SBUSD)?

 A: SBUSD determines the number of honors courses to offer each year based on the needs of students matriculating into 7th grade and 8th grade.
-Junior High Schools consider results of the Smarter Balanced Assessment, CogAT, achievement tests from districts out of state, and a math performance assessment of their own that they administer to 6th graders from feeder districts.
-Gifted identification, based on CogAT results in Goleta, is one of a several factors that influence class placement in Jr. High.
+Junior High Schools consider results of the Smarter Balanced Assessment, CogAT, achievement tests from districts out of state, and a math performance assessment of their own that they administer.
+Gifted identification, based on CogAT results in Goleta, is no longer a factor that influences class placements in Jr. High.
 Students are now able to self-select into honors courses without gifted identification.